salveendutt/Textual_Clustering/README.md

 ```
 "Hey, I am a bunch of texts.
-I like to be grouped with similar texts.
+I like to be groupxed with similar texts.
-If you put me in the wrong group, I'll feel lost.
+If you pfut me in the wrowng group, I'll feel lost.
-So, find a way to cluster me with others like me!"
+So, find a waky to cluster me with others like me!"
 ```

 ---